outrank your competition

 Step 1: Define your ICP and TAM

 Targeted lead generation always starts with finding your perfect customer.
-They hide behind two fancy terms: ideal company persona (ICP) and total addressable market (TAM).
+After all, you can’t target leads if you don’t know who you’re targeting.
+They hide behind two industry terms: ideal company persona (ICP) and total addressable market (TAM).

 In short, your ICP is the company that needs your offering the most.
 These ideal customers understand the value of your services, don’t require endless persuasion, and are most likely to convert.